JensNordenbro/Acto-R/README.md

 The two different lambdas will be serviced in order, by the same actor, respecting the ActorAffinity-rules stated during construction.

+## Working with Acto-R

+Developed using Visual Studio 2017, .NET Core 1.1.
+You always build from src.
+See roadmap for further info about NuGet-support.

 ## Roadmap 0.1
 * Unit tests
 * Decide target frameworks
 * Cleanup dependencies
-* Create and Push Nuget 0.1 version [Get the whole chain]
+* Create and Push a Nuget 0.1 version [Get the whole chain]

 ## Roadmap 1.0:
 * Think through API